 7. Share what’s going on in your life.
 Often a person going through some major life event ends up talking about their problems a lot.
 It is a really nice break to have a chance to just chit-chat about your new washer or the argument you’re having with your sister-in-law.
 Back in college when I was pregnant with my oldest, one of my best friends started dating another guy in our circle and she never said anything about it.
 I knew it was happening because I have eyes and I’m not an idiot.
 It made me so uncomfortable that I could hardly stand being around her but I didn’t have the emotional energy to confront her.
 I know she didn’t say anything because she thought it would be wrong to talk about her love life with someone whose life was such a wreck, but it destroyed the friendship utterly.
 Don’t think that because what’s going on in your own life isn’t big and dramatic or life-altering it is somehow inappropriate to bring it up.
 Just the opposite.
 It is often a welcome respite from dark times.

 8. If you really can’t be there to support someone in these softer, hands-on ways, do what you can.
 My family went through a period where my husband was working out of town and we only saw him every 3 weeks or so.
-I had 3 kids and another on the way and Keith was trying desperately to find a new job, but nothing was working.
+I had 3 kids and another on the way and my husband was trying desperately to find a new job, but nothing was working.
 One of the women in my bible study who was probably the last person I would have called to talk to went shopping and got food for several easy meals for me and the kids.
 It was perfect.
 I come from a family that isn’t always very good with the emotional support, but sometimes someone will send a gift for me or the kids.
 Or just a card or a note on a facebook wall.
 Smoke signals and asking people who know the person how they are doing is a bit to long distance to do any good.
 But there are many things that you can do which don’t require you to hug a crying person or listen to someone wax poetic about how great it would be if their ex got run over by a bus.
 And they really do make a difference.

 One last note of caution.
 On several occasions, I have been the one to walk with a friend through a major life event like the death of a parent, a child with serious disabilities, crime victim, divorce, etc. If it was not a close relationship before the crisis struck, be prepared that it may not last.
 Without a history, sometimes the relationship is too unbalanced and the adjustment to a more normal way of relating may not work very well.
 Or you can become too associated with a painful time and get left behind when the person reaches the point of being ready to move on.
 Don’t take it personally.
 You will have done a very great thing in the eyes of heaven.
 God is close to the brokenhearted.
 If you put yourself close to the brokenhearted as well, God does not fail to see.